auraoupa/perf-pangeo-deployments/README.md

       - HSW24-24cores-128Go
       - BDW28-28cores-64Go

-There is also 4 nodes dedicated to visualization and pre/post processing (jupyter is running directly on one node) :
+There are also 4 nodes dedicated to visualization and pre/post processing (jupyter is running directly on one node) :

       - VISU-28cores-256Go-6h

-We first try to replicate the set up of the other machines tested :
+We first try to replicate the set up of the other machines tested so far :

   - [IDRIS](http://www.idris.fr/info/missions.html) supercomputer [jean-zay](http://www.idris.fr/jean-zay/)